featheredtoast/discourse_docker/launcher_go/README.md

 Adds the ability to build and run an image that finishes a build on boot, allowing the server to display an offline page.
 For standalone builds above, this allows for the accrued downtime from migration and configure steps to happen more gracefully.

-Additional env vars get turned on in `offline-page.template.yml`:
+Additional container env vars get turned on by adding the `offline-page.template.yml` template:
   * `CREATE_DB_ON_BOOT`
   * `MIGRATE_ON_BOOT`
   * `PRECOMPILE_ON_BOOT`